Cracker Pie (Blueberry No-Bake Cheesecake)

 • Step 2 Crumble the graham crackers into the bowl of a food processor, then process them into fine crumbs.
 Dump the crumbs into a medium bowl and stir in the sugar until blended.
 Pour in the melted butter and toss with a fork or your fingers until all the cracker crumbs are moist.

-• Step 3 Press the crumbs into a 7-inch pie plate or a tart pan with a removable bottom.
-Bake the crust for 10 to 15 minutes, until the crust is golden brown and slightly puffy.
+• Step 3 Press the crumbs into a 6-inch tart pan with a removable bottom.
+Bake the crust for 10 to 15 minutes, until the crust is fragrant and starting to brown.
 Remove the pan to a cooling rack and cool it completely.

 • Step 4 Put the cream cheese in a medium bowl and beat it with an electric mixer until fluffy.
-Add the confectioner’s sugar, cream and vanilla and almond extracts, and beat the mixture until it’s completely smooth.
-Spread the filling in the crust.
+Add the confectioner’s sugar, cream and extracts, and beat the mixture until it’s completely smooth.
+Spread the filling into the crust.

 • Step 5 Chill the pie for at least 2 hours or overnight.